 Public place recycling

-On-site at Melbourne Zoo we have a three bin system: waste, green waste recycling and comingled recycling.
-Green waste is composted on site using our in-vessel composter.
-At Healesville and Werribee Open Range Zoo we currently have a 2 bin system: waste and comingled recycling.
-Our aim is to provide the 3 bin system across our three zoos: Rubbish, Bottles and Cans, and Compostable Food & Paper.
+Onsite at Melbourne Zoo we have a three bin system: waste, green waste recycling and comingled recycling.
+Green waste is composted onsite using our in-vessel composter.
+At Healesville Sanctuary and Werribee Open Range Zoo we currently have a two bin system: waste and comingled recycling.
+Our aim is to provide the three bin system across our three zoos: Rubbish, Bottles and Cans, and Compostable Food & Paper.

 In-vessel composting of organic waste

 Many of our new exhibits are made up of materials that are reclaimed and recycled from previous structures.
-For example, Melbourne Zoo’s Wild Seas Exhibit shows how reclaimed materials give a rustic feel to the entrance.
+For example, Melbourne Zoo’s Wild Sea exhibit shows how reclaimed materials give a rustic feel to the entrance.